 The merit- based selection process espoused was valuable for both ALW and the villagers, as CSPs were able to work effectively after their training.
 The fact that the training was (a) delivered and (b) effective is a tribute to ALW – many BC network managers in India still give little/no training and support – see MicroSave Policy Brief # 2 “The State of Business Correspondence: Agent Networks in India”.

 The CSP team worked with the local council “Panchayat” officials to create awareness about the service and to choose an enrolment location.
 Typically, the CSPs are given the mandate to perform enrolment and disbursements but no specific place to work.
 Aalia and Aasia choose the Gram Panchayat (GP) office as the best place to work.

 Dindora (public announcements) were made in the village t0 inform the beneficiaries about the date, time and location of enrolment.
 Enrolment activity was carried out intermittently over 8 months and around 70-80 beneficiaries were enrolled in a day.
 It usually takes 10-15 minutes to enroll one beneficiary.
 CSPs clocked more than 12 hours on a few days during enrolments.

 After completion of the enrolment activity, the CSP team was mandated to disburse SSP and MGNREGS payments, which were earlier made by the Village Authority (VA) and Post Office (PO) respectively.

-The CSP team adopted a broadly similar approach to disburse payments as they had used for enrolment.
+The CSP team adopted a broadly similar approach to disbursing payments as they had used for enrolment.
 Public announcements were ordered for payments disbursal and GP office was used as the disbursement location.
 Beneficiaries visited GP office to collect their payments.
-For elderly and handicapped people who could not make it to GP office, the CSP team travelled to their homes to authenticate and make payments.
+For elderly and handicapped people who could not make it to GP office, the CSP team traveled to their homes to authenticate and make payments.

 The CSP team hands over any undisbursed cash to MC at the end of each disbursement cycle.